Wladiney/Modular-monolith-Pattern/README.md

 # Modular Monolith

-This is a Simple project used as a pattern to start a modular Monolith Solution
+This is a simple design used as a pattern.
+An API based on the concept of a modular monolith.

-- this project contains two simple modules.
+- This project contains two simple modules.
-- For exemple,  The "Module B" use a "Module A" function throw da "ModuleA.Shared"
+- As an example, "Module B" uses a "Module A function" via "ModuleA.Shared"
+- .NET 6.0 | Swagger | Docker